-Joel Helmes reviews the 2012 Isuzu D-Max.
+Joel Helmes road tests and reviews the 2012 Isuzu D-Max.

 2013 marks 50 years since the first Isuzu ute rolled off the production line.